 Ammonite Fossil Small Sugar Spoon

-This exquisite little spoon has a shell spoon bowl and an ammonite on the end of a curvy shaped handle
+This exquisite little pewter spoon has a shell spoon bowl and an ammonite on the end of a curvy shaped handle.

-Our pewter ammonite spoons are completely food friendly and your spoon can be used for sugar, salt, coffee, tea, or anything you like!
+Our silver coloured pewter ammonite spoons are completely food friendly and can be used for sugar, salt, coffee, tea, or anything you like!

 Did you know...